majorIstvan/majoristvan.github.io/README.md

 ### Goal
-Have a platform for work presentation online.
+Have a platform for self-representation online.